-What does vegetarian mean?
-A vegetarian does not include meat, poultry and seafood in the food choices that they take.
-So considering that we use Xanthan Gum in our food, is it really vegetarian?
+- .What does vegetarian mean?
+A vegetarian does not eat meat, poultry and seafood.
+So, considering that we use Xanthan Gum in our food, is it really vegetarian?

-The answer is, YES and NO.
+- The answer is YES and NO.

 What Magic Does It Do?